hathach/tinyusb/README.md

 tinyusb
 =======

-a tiny open usb stack
+an embedded open-source usb stack for ARM MCUs